YeshwantBhat/GettingCleaningData/CodeBook.md

-01 tBodyAccmeanX
+01 tBodyAccmeanX  Body acceleration in X-Axis and time domain.

-02 tBodyAccmeanY
+02 tBodyAccmeanY  Body acceleration in Y-Axis and time domain.

-03 tBodyAccmeanZ
+03 tBodyAccmeanZ  Body acceleration in Z-Axis and time domain.

 04 tBodyAccstdX

 05 tBodyAccstdY